foerstj/wowh/README.md

 This map is re-buildable and editable.
 I opened & saved every region in Siege Editor v1.7.
 The dsmap file can be rebuilt using the batch scripts, provided you have the folder structure of Dungeon Siege, TankCreator and gaspy.
 - SE saves the "required_level" attributes for multiplayer start positions with an "i" in front, which however breaks the level requirement.\
   This is fixed during build by a gaspy script.
+- Renamed the map so there are no conflicts with the original map.\
+  The internal name is *world/maps/wowh*.\
+  The generated file names are *Dungeon Siege/DSLOA/WOWH.dsmap* and *WOWH.dsres*.\
+  The ingame name is *Welt der Warriors of Hell (remastered)*.

 ## Attribution